 For sure a more sustainable world where everybody is aware that anything in excess is always too much whether it is consuming the planet’s resources or your own happiness.
 Balance for you and your future generations is paramount!

-What would you say are the biggest challenges to achieve that future?
+What would you say are the biggest challenges to achieving that future?

 Education is crucial.
 Without eliminating the huge educational gaps between the different regions in the world we’ll not be able to save the planet as a whole.

-What’s your favorite thing about working at Impossible?
+What’s your favourite thing about working at Impossible?

 The people!
-There are not many working places where you can find such diverse and interesting group of people.
+There are not many working places where you can find such a diverse and interesting group of people.
 It’s not about their skills, it’s about their interests and life experiences.
-These people make me constantly think, discuss, learn and grow as professional and individual.
+These people make me constantly think, discuss, learn and grow as a professional and an individual.

 You can sign up for our Impossible Newsletter to hear news and updates about Impossible Minds.